Salt has appointed Morgan Stanley Investment Management to manage the investment portfolio.

 The team seeks sustainably high return business that can compound over long periods.
 This has historically resulted in a portfolio with higher returns on operating capital and greater margin stability than its ESG peers.

-2. All interactions between International Equity team portfolio managers and company management or non-executive board members from January 1, 2020 to June 30, 2020 where material E, S, or G factors discussed.
-Updated semi-annually.
+1. All interactions between International Equity team portfolio managers and company management or non-executive board members from January 1, 2022, to December 31, 2022 where material E, S, or G factors discussed.
+Updated annually.

-5. ROOCE (Return on Operating Capital Employed) = Ebita (Earnings Before Interest, Taxes and Amortization) / PPE (Property, Plant, Equipment) + Trade working capital (excludes goodwill) last twelve months (LTM), Ex-Financials.
-EBIT Margin Stability is (1-(std deviation)/mean)) 10-year average.
-Data as of September 30, 2020.
-Updated quarterly.
+1. ROOCE (Return on Operating Capital Employed) = Ebita (Earnings Before Interest, Taxes and Amortization) / PPE (Property, Plant, Equipment) + Trade working capital (excludes goodwill) last twelve months (LTM), Ex-Financials.
+EBIT Margin Stability is (1-(std deviation)/mean))10 year average.

 Fully integrated